 The school district has created a detailed Code of Conduct to describe the expected behavior of students, staff and visitors to school buildings and the disciplinary actions resulting for violations of the Code.
 The Code, which will be communicated to all students/staff and parents, will serve as a major component of our violence prevention program.
 The Code will be evaluated annually and revised as necessary to reflect changes in school policies and procedures.
 A copy of the Code of Conduct will be made available to students, parents, staff and community members.
-The Code of Conduct will be reviewed and updated in 2022-2023 and made available and posted on our website.
+The Code of Conduct will be posted on our website and sent home with all students on the first day of school.